Alextz307/fast-react-pizza-co/README.md

    npm run dev
    ```

-Now you should be able to access the application via the URL provided in the terminal output (probably http://localhost:5173).
+After performing these steps, you should be able to access the application via the URL provided in the terminal output (probably http://localhost:5173).

 ## 🧩 Project Structure